 Colosseum and Pokémon XD's plot revolves mostly around Shadow Pokémon.
 But what are they?

-Well, to start off with the obvious stuff, Team Cipher creates Shadow Pokémon, apparently by artificially locking "the door to a Pokémon's heart".
-Basically, Shadow Pokémon are mindless battling machines with no memories or feelings from their former life.
+To start off with the obvious, Team Cipher creates Shadow Pokémon, apparently by artificially locking "the door to a Pokémon's heart".
+Essentially, Shadow Pokémon are mindless battling machines with no memories or feelings from their former life.
 Rui, your partner in Colosseum, has an unusual ability to see the dark aura that a Shadow Pokémon emits, and in XD, you have a device named the Aura Reader which does the same thing.
 Because the poor Pokémon are being abused, you're supposed to Snag and purify them.

-Snagging is easy, of course; you just pick Item during one of your Pokémon's turn, and select a Pokéball, like you would do to catch any wild Pokémon in the other games.
+Snagging is easy, of course; you just pick Item during one of your Pokémon's turns, and select a Pokéball, like you would do to catch any wild Pokémon in the mainline games.
 But purifying them is a bit more complicated.

 When you first Snag a Shadow Pokémon, its nature will be ???.
-In Colosseum, it will only have one move named Shadow Rush, which is there 100% accurate with 100 power and deals recoil damage.
+In Colosseum, it will only have one move named Shadow Rush, which has 100% accuracy, 100 power, and deals recoil damage.
 It's ???-type so it will affect anything (except Shedinja), ignoring all type weaknesses and resistances.
-(It has been reworked in Pokémon XD, however.)
-In Pokémon XD, there is more variety, and the Pokémon you snag will know two, three or four Shadow moves each which can be any out of a variety of moves (noted below).
-It will also be unable to gain experience and levels, and instead of an experience bar it has a Heart Gauge.
-A Shadow Pokémon can not be traded or nicknamed, either.
+In Pokémon XD, there is more variety, and the Pokémon you snag will know two, three or four Shadow moves each, which can be any out of a variety of moves (noted below), including a reworked version of Shadow Rush.
+It will be unable to gain experience and levels, and instead of an experience bar it has a Heart Gauge.
+A Shadow Pokémon can not be traded or nicknamed.

-Shadow Pokémon will also have a tendency to go into Hyper Mode in Colosseum, which makes them unruly and have a tendency to disobey your orders if you order them to use something other than Shadow Rush, but gives them a higher critical hit ratio with Shadow Rush, or Reverse Mode in Pokémon XD, which is different.
-In Reverse Mode, the Pokémon will, like in Hyper Mode, tend to disobey if non-Shadow attacks are used.
-While a Pokémon that goes into Hyper Mode will not attack on that turn, a Pokémon in Reverse Mode will.
+In Colosseum, Shadow Pokémon will have a tendency to go into Hyper Mode, which makes them unruly and have a tendency to disobey your orders if you order them to use something other than Shadow Rush, but also gives them a higher critical hit ratio with Shadow Rush.
+In Pokémon XD, they will instead sometimes go into Reverse Mode, which is a little different.
+Like in Hyper Mode, they will tend to disobey if non-Shadow attacks are used, but while a Pokémon that goes into Hyper Mode will not attack on that turn, a Pokémon in Reverse Mode will.
 In Reverse Mode, the Pokémon also damages itself every turn.
 You can snap a Pokémon out of Hyper Mode or Reverse Mode by calling out to it in battle.

 The Heart Gauge has five purple bars which will slowly empty one after another as you do any of the following: